Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 ![Submissions](./images/3-submissions.png)
 ![Submissions close up](./images/4-submissions.png)

-Ahh, multiple submission codes… and some that have compiled code… which I’m definitely not using!
+Ahh, multiple submission codes... and some that have compiled code... which I'm definitely not using!

-So we’ll grab that, locally, no need to do this in the lambda.
+So we'll grab that, locally, no need to do this in the lambda.
 Note the submission id is different because I am writing the notes afterwards.
 Either way, this is NOT my code:

 ```text
 >>> s3.download_file('terraform-20210608051810146400000001', '5625045057516394/source.txt', '/tmp/mine')